 Conventional SPECT/CT quantification is manual and time intensive—often requiring specialized resources to manage the complexity and potential for error.
 As a result, quantitative SPECT/CT is rarely used clinically.

-As the only tool to offer automated, accurate, and reproducible quantification for a range of isotopes, xSPECT Quant™1 has paved the way for routine SPECT/CT quantification.
+The only tool to offer automated, accurate, and reproducible quantification for a range of isotopes, xSPECT Quant™ has paved the way for routine SPECT/CT quantification.

 xSPECT Quant uses a 3% National Institute of Standards and Technology (NIST) traceable precision source, which allows you to easily standardize uptake values across different cameras, dose calibrators, and facilities.

-Accurate to within 5%2, xSPECT Quant is the industry’s most precise and reproducible SPECT/CT quantitative solution.
-Available for 99mTc, 123I, 177Lu, and 111In imaging, xSPECT Quant enables clinical SPECT/CT quantification to more precisely detect disease and better manage therapy.
+Accurate to within 5%1, xSPECT Quant is the industry’s most precise and reproducible SPECT/CT quantitative solution.
+Available for 99mTc, 123I, 177Lu, 111In, and 131I2 imaging, xSPECT Quant enables clinical SPECT/CT quantification to more precisely detect disease and better manage therapy.

 What experts say